strimzi/strimzi.github.io/_posts/2020-08-05-using-open-policy-agent-with-strimzi-and-apache-kafka.md

 }
 ```

-But we will not hardcode the groups in the policy anymore.
-Instead, we will use the `KafkaUser` and `KafkaTopic` resources to define them.
+But we will not hardcode the groups in the policy anymore, instead, we will use the `KafkaUser` and `KafkaTopic` custom resources to define them.
-We will use the annotation `groups` on `KafkaUser` custom resource to define into which groups does this user belong.
+We will use the annotation `groups` on the `KafkaUser` custom resource to define into which groups this user belongs.
 In the example below, you can see an user `payment-processing` who belongs into groups `invoicing` and `orders`

 ```yaml